-A number of pollutants covered by the inventory are actually groups of discrete chemical species and emissions are reported as the sum of its components.
-Of key interest to road transport is the speciation in emissions of the groups of compounds represented as NO_x, NMVOCs and PM.
+Several pollutants covered by the inventory are actually groups of discrete chemical species and emissions are reported as the sum of its components.
+Of key interest to road transport is the speciation in emissions of the groups of compounds represented as NOx, NMVOCs and PM.

 Nitrogen oxides are emitted in the form of nitric oxide (NO) and nitrogen dioxide (NO2).
-The fraction emitted directly as NO2 (f-NO2) is of particular interest for air quality modelling and the NAEI is required to provide estimates of the fraction emitted as NO2 for different vehicle categories.
-Values of f-NO2 have been developed from recent real-world roadside vehicle emissions remote sensing measurements of NO2/NO_X ratios compiled by Ricardo Energy and Environment and the University of York46.
+The fraction emitted directly as $NO_2$ (f- $NO_2$ ) is of particular interest for air quality modelling and the NAEI is required to provide estimates of the fraction emitted as NO2 for different vehicle categories.
+Values of f-NO2 have been developed from recent real-world roadside vehicle emissions remote sensing measurements of NO2/NOx ratios compiled by Ricardo and the University of York.
 Factors were developed for different vehicle types and Euro standards, with the exception of buses.
-The f-NO2 factors for buses were taken from the EMEP/EEA Emissions Inventory Guidebook (EMEP, 2019) and previous roadside remote sensing studies by Carslaw et al, 2016.
+The f-NO2 factors for buses were taken from the EMEP/EEA Emissions Inventory Guidebook (EMEP, 2024) and previous roadside remote sensing studies by Carslaw et al, 2016.
 Analysis of the Ricardo and University of York roadside vehicle remote sensing data suggests that f-NO2 factors for Euro 3, 4 and 5 diesel cars and LGVs are lower than in the EMEP/EEA Emissions Inventory Guidebook.
 The f-NO2 factors for Euro IV and V HGVs derived from roadside remote sensing are lower than in the EMEP/EEA Guidebook, while for Euro VI the remote sensing factors suggest higher factors than the EMEP/EEA Guidebook.
-Based on these and the turnover in the fleet, the fleet-averaged values of f-NO2 for each main vehicle class have been calculated and whilst not reported here, factors for the UK fleet are available on the UK's inventory website47.
-These factors are updated annually with fleetaveraged factors representative of the vehicle fleet in the latest inventory year.
+Based on these and the turnover in the fleet, the fleet-averaged values of f-NO2 for each main vehicle class have been calculated and whilst not reported here, factors for the UK fleet are available on the UK's inventory website.
+These factors are updated annually with fleet-averaged factors representative of the vehicle fleet in the latest inventory year.

 Particulate matter is emitted from vehicles in various mass ranges.
-PM emissions from vehicle exhausts fall almost entirely in the PM{10} mass range.
-Emissions of $PM{2.5}$ and smaller mass ranges can be estimated from the fraction of $PM{2.5}$ in the PM{10} range.
-Mass fractions of PM{10} for different PM sizes are given elsewhere in this report for different sources.
-Using information from the EMEP/EEA Guidebook, the fraction of PM{10} emitted as $PM{2.5}$ is assumed to be 1.0 for all vehicle exhaust emissions.
+PM emissions from vehicle exhausts fall almost entirely in the $PM{10}$ mass range.
+Emissions of $PM{2.5}$ and smaller mass ranges can be estimated from the fraction of $PM{2.5}$ in the $PM{10}$ range.
+Mass fractions of $PM{10}$ for different PM sizes are given elsewhere in this report for different sources.
+Using information from the EMEP/EEA Guidebook, the fraction of $PM{10}$ emitted as $PM{2.5}$ is assumed to be 1.0 for all vehicle exhaust emissions.